-This Salisbury Steak recipe is made up of tender beef patties that simmer to perfection in a savory mushroom and onion gravy, served with creamy garlic mashed potatoes.
-It’s the best in comfort food, perfect for a hearty dinner.
-With a few basic ingredients, you can make a tasty homemade version of this diner classic that’s sure to hit the spot.
+This Salisbury Steak recipe features tender beef patties simmered to perfection in a rich, savory mushroom and onion gravy alongside creamy garlic mashed potatoes.
+It’s the finest in comfort meals, excellent for a filling dinner.
+With just a few simple ingredients, you can whip up a satisfying homemade version of this diner classic that’s bound to satisfy.

 Why You’ll Love This Recipe:

-Classic Comfort Food: This is ultimate comfort food, featuring juicy beef patties and a rich, savory mushroom gravy.
-It’s a dish that comforts both the heart and the belly.
+Classic Comfort Food: This is the ultimate comfort food, juicy beef patties and a rich, savory mushroom gravy.
+It’s a dish that comforts the heart and the belly.

-Customizable: You can switch around ingredients or sides to make your own — say turkey for a lighter option (or if you’re simply out of beef) or serve over rice instead of potatoes.
+Customizable: You can mix and match the ingredients or sides to create your own — turkey, perhaps, for a lighter dish (or just if you happen to be out of beef) or serve over rice instead of potatoes.

 Key Ingredients: